jazminchannel/AWS-Managed-Microsoft-AD/README.md

 ## AWS Managed Microsoft Active Directory
 In this project I created a AWS Managed Microsoft Active Directory and also created a user in this AD.
 The user is able to log on to Amazon workspace and access the AWS portal using Microsoft AD credentials.

+## Architecture

+The website is broken down into the architecture below:

+## How To

-### 1. Create a Directory
+#### 1. Create a Directory
   - Go to the Directory Service
   - Create a Directory by clicking Set up Directory
-### 2. Create IAM Role – Used by the EC2 Instance to join the domain
+#### 2. Create IAM Role – Used by the EC2 Instance to join the domain
   - Use case: Select EC2
   - Permissions: select AmazonSSMManagedInstanceCore  and AmazonSSMDirectoryServiceAccess
   ![ebsapp](https://github.com/jazminchannel/images/blob/main/GetImage.png)

-### 3. Create IAM Role – Used for Delegation
+#### 3. Create IAM Role – Used for Delegation
   - Use case: Select Directory Service (the Directory Service will be able to assume this role)
   - Permissions: select PowerUserAccess (allows you to provide power user access to the user we will create in the directory)
   ![ebsapp](https://github.com/jazminchannel/images/blob/main/GetImage%20(1).png)
-### 4. Go to Directory Service after the Directory is created, click on your directory, click on the Application Management tab, and create an application access URL
+#### 4. Go to Directory Service after the Directory is created, click on your directory, click on the Application Management tab, and create an application access URL
   ![ebsapp](https://github.com/jazminchannel/images/blob/main/GetImage%20(2).png)
-### 5. Scroll down and enable AWS Management Console access
+#### 5. Scroll down and enable AWS Management Console access
   ![ebsapp](https://github.com/jazminchannel/images/blob/main/GetImage%20(3).png)
-### 6. On the Scale and Share tab you will see that two domain controllers have been created
+#### 6. On the Scale and Share tab you will see that two domain controllers have been created
-### 7. Launch EC2 instance and connect it to the domain
+#### 7. Launch EC2 instance and connect it to the domain
   - Go to EC2 management console and click launch instances
   - Select Windows Server 2019 base
   ![ebsapp](https://github.com/jazminchannel/images/blob/main/GetImage%20(4).png)